REGISTRATION IS CLOSED and we are SOLD OUT

 Rules and Refund Policy is posted below.

-Week 1 will be a practice night, followed by the 7 games and a single game elimination Tournament.
+Teams Practice in December followed by the 8 game season and a single game elimination Tournament.

 WEEKNIGHT & WEEKEND GAMES: